 The analgesic properties of water immersion during labour make the option attractive to women and the relatively low cost of the purchase and installation of birthpools, at around £5,000 per pool, makes this a reasonable facility to be provided within NHS premises.
-Whilst the provision of birthpools are desirable in order to provide women with comfort in labour, if waterbirth is associated with an increase in adverse maternal or neonatal outcomes the potential economic and social costs, could be very high.
-Several case reports have highlighted potential safety issues for babies that are manifest in the days after birth.
-Some potential adverse outcomes of clinical interest are specific to waterbirth such as neonatal water inhalation, whilst for other outcomes, being in a pool has the potential to adversely influence outcomes, such as in the time-critical emergency management of shoulder dystocia, which could potentially be delayed due to the need to move the woman from the pool.
-Such adverse outcomes, in addition being devastating to families are costly to the NHS with a daily tariff for neonatal intensive care at £1,081 and settlements for cerebral palsy resulting from clinical negligence with potential values of over £10m.
-Whilst water immersion is accepted to provide effective labour analgesia, evidence continues to be lacking as to whether women should be encouraged to leave, or remain in, the pool for birth.
+Whilst the provision of birthpools are desirable in order to provide women with comfort in labour, if waterbirth is associated with an increase in adverse maternal or infant outcomes the potential economic and social costs, could be very high.
+Several case reports have highlighted potential safety issues for infants that are manifest in the days after birth.
+Some potential adverse outcomes of clinical interest are specific to waterbirth such as infant water inhalation, whilst for other outcomes, being in a pool has the potential to adversely influence outcomes, such as in the time-critical emergency management of shoulder dystocia, which could potentially be delayed due to the need to move the woman from the pool.
+Such adverse outcomes, in addition being devastating to families are costly to the NHS with a daily tariff for neonatal intensive care at £1,0817 and settlements for cerebral palsy resulting from clinical negligence with potential values of over £10m8.
+Whilst there is sufficient evidence-based information and clinical guidance for women and clinicians to make appropriate decisions and recommendations about labouring in water, there is a distinct lack of evidence to inform decision making with regards to giving birth in water.